 From 1 October 2015 the Smoke and Carbon Monoxide (England) Regulations 2015 require all privately rented homes to be fitted with a working smoke alarm on each floor of the property.
 A working carbon monoxide alarm should also be fitted in a room that contains a solid fuel burning appliance.

 See the guidance booklet for further information.

 We are responsible for enforcing the requirements and where a landlord fails to comply with the regulations, they may be liable to a penalty charge of £5000.

 House in Multiple Occupation (HMO) covers most properties housing three or more people, if they are not all in the same family.
 Find out about the responsibilities of a HMO owner.

 The Guildford Lettings Accreditation Scheme is a voluntary scheme to raise standards of property management within the private rented sector in Guildford.

 If you are experiencing problems with damp and mould, please follow the advice on this page.
-If problems persist, and you rent your property, the Council can investigate the matter further.
+If problems persist, and you rent your property, we can investigate the matter further.